 Looking for answers, Zheutlin called the man who had ferried Albie from Louisiana to Boston, Greg Mahle of Ohio, a professional dog rescuer.
 “Greg is the real deal,” Zheutlin says.
 “He will tell you he feels like he’s trying to empty the beach one grain of sand at a time.
 It’s just a matter of saving that next dog and making room for another one in the pipeline.”

 Over the course of his time as canine savior, Mahle has reportedly driven more than a million miles rescuing thousands of dogs and taking them to new homes.
 Zheutlin was so taken with Mahle’s selflessness — most trips involved taking pups from the overpopulated South to homes in the North — that he convinced Mahle to let him tag along.
-The result: Zheutlin’s Rescue Road: One Man, Thirty Thousand Dogs, and a Million Miles on the Last Hope Highway
+The result: Zheutlin’s Rescue Road: One Man, Thirty Thousand Dogs, and a Million Miles on the Last Hope Highway, a New York Times best-seller.

 “I am so deeply impressed with [Greg’s] commitment to what he does and the way he does it, the absolute sense of joy and love he brings to a stressful, physically demanding job that barely allows him to survive,” Zheutlin says.
 “From a narrative point of view, he is the physical link between the adopter up North and that dog who is languishing somewhere down South.”